 The seats were nearly filled, so we had to work our way up the grandstand toward the back.
 I was the last one in file heading up the grandstand.
 As I approached the first row, my eyes locked on to this woman that I thought was extraordinary.
 She looked at me as well as I continued my way up the stairs.
 Just a few moments after taking our seats, I noticed a guy come on set and start re-arranging the audience…to balance it out if you will.
 Perhaps there were too many women together, or, too many short/tall people clustered together.

 Shortly after I sat down, filming started.
-I must have sat next to this gal for twenty minutes, trying to think of what I would say to such a stunning creature.
+I must have sat next to this woman for twenty minutes, trying to think of what I would say to such a stunning creature.
 Granted, I couldn’t really talk to her during the filming.
 I also had no idea if she even spoke English; because of course everything on the set was in Czech.
 As they said “cut,” there was a moment of silence.
-Then, Monika (the gal next to me) leaned toward me and said, “you have no idea what’s going on do you?”
-I laughed with a big smile and said, “not a clue.”
+Then, Monika (the woman of my desires) leaned toward me and said, “You have no idea what’s going on do you?”
+I laughed with a big smile and said, “Not a clue.”